Trust Disputes & Litigation

 Oakland Lawyer Representing Your Wishes

-for disputes are briefly discussed below.
+are briefly discussed below.

 This is meant to be a general overview of common areas of trust litigation.

 Each case is unique and a qualified trust litigation attorney should be

 consulted to determine the merits of any proposed legal action.

 Acting as a trustee entails several duties, any of which can be the basis

 Administration duties require a trustee to understand the terms of the trust and manage the

 assets in accordance with those terms.
 Subtasks are generated by this